OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 ## **Data Breach Search**

 - [HaveIBeenPwned](https://haveibeenpwned.com/)
-  Lets you search for an email address of phone number.
+  Lets you search for an email address or phone number.
 Will tell you what breaches include what you have searched.
 - [BreachDirectory](https://breachdirectory.org/)
   Search via email address, username or phone number to see censored passwords.
 They also provide the full password as a SHA-1 hash, which can easily be cracked.
 - [DeHashed](https://dehashed.com/)